Valannos/PoroMeetLink/README.md

 - To allow Hibernate & Liquibase to access database you need to change login/password in *application.yml* and *liquibase.properties*

+- A Tomcat 8.5 server is needed to deploy project however an embbeded Tomcat can also be employed changing configuration in POM.xml and Application.java

 - Compile project without frontend for developpement (faster)

 ```